farhnkrnapratma/archcosmic/README.md

 This is a script to automate the installation process of the COSMIC desktop environment on Arch Linux and its derivatives.

-## 📍 Requirements

-- ✅ `git` installed
-- ✅ `base-devel` installed
-- ✅ `yay` installed
-- ⏺️ (Optional) `chaotic-aur` repo enabled

 ## 🛠️ Installation

-> 📖 Note: All COSMIC desktop environment packages are installed from the Chaotic-AUR repository.
-If you want to use the official version from the Arch Linux repository, please add the `--arch` argument before running the installation script.

 ### 1. 🚀 The fastest way: curl